Quantifying correlations between information overload and fake news during COVID-19 pandemic: a Reddit study with BERT model approach: Introduction

 This study aims at (1) proposing a method to quantify information overload in large sets of online data, (2) examining a relation between IOL and fake news rate in such data.
-To follow these goals we first we describe our dataset (a large sample from the Reddit platform) and the selected threads we used in our analysis, then we give details about applied methods to detect fake news based on the the FakeBERT classifier.
-Following we present our original approach for quantifying information overload on the basis of topic analysis via BERTopic and Gini index.
-Finally we present results that reveal the level of correlations between IOL measure and fake news fraction.
+To achieve these goals, we first describe our dataset (a large sample from the Reddit platform) and the selected threads used in our analysis, and then provide details on the methods used to detect fake news based on the FakeBERT classifier.
+We present our original approach for quantifying information overload based on topic analysis using BERTopic and the Gini index.
+Finally, we present results showing the level of correlation between the IOL measure and the fake news fraction.